ryashwanth21/JobPortal/README.md

 - **Unit Tess:**

-  Run `ng test` to execute the unit tests va Karma.
+   Run `ng test` to execute the unit tests va Karma .

 - **End-to-End Tess:**

-  Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capailities.
+   Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+To use this command, you need to first add a package that implements end-to-end testing capailities .

 ---

 ## 🙌 Acknowldgements

-Developed by RYashwanth.
+ Developed by R Yashwanth .